Rotator cuff tear: Surgery

-These individuals more often benefit from operative treatment because they are willing to tolerate the risks of surgery to return to their preoperative level of function, and have higher likelihood of a successful outcome.
+These individuals more often benefit from operative treatment because they are willing to tolerate the risks of surgery to return to their preoperative level of function, and have a higher likelihood of a successful outcome.
 Those who do not respond to, or are unsatisfied with, conservative treatment can seek a surgical opinion.

-The three general surgical approaches are arthroscopic, mini open, and open-surgical repair.
+The three general surgical approaches are arthroscopic, mini-open, and open-surgical repair.

 In the past, small tears were treated arthroscopically, while larger tears would usually require an open procedure.
 Advances in arthroscopy now allow arthroscopic repair of even the largest tears, and arthroscopic techniques are now required to mobilize many retracted tears.
-The results match open surgical techniques, while permitting a more thorough evaluation of the shoulder at time of surgery, increasing the diagnostic value of the procedure, as other conditions may simultaneously cause shoulder pain.
+The results match open surgical techniques, while permitting a more thorough evaluation of the shoulder at the time of surgery, increasing the diagnostic value of the procedure, as other conditions may simultaneously cause shoulder pain.
 Arthroscopic surgery also allows for shorter recovery time although differences in postoperative pain or pain medication use are not seen between arthroscopic- and open-surgery.
+A 2015 study suggests that surgery is not superior to conservative treatment in terms of functional outcomes at 1 year.
+However, there were small but significant benefits in pain reduction and disability improvement for those who underwent surgery.
 A 2019 review found that the evidence does not support decompression surgery in those with more than 3 months of shoulder pain without a history of trauma.

 Even for full-thickness rotator cuff tears, conservative care (i.e., nonsurgical treatment) outcomes are usually reasonably good.

 If a significant bone spur is present, any of the approaches may include an acromioplasty, a subacromial decompression, as part of the procedure.
 Subacromial decompression, removal of a small portion of the acromion that overlies the rotator cuff, aims to relieve pressure on the rotator cuff in certain conditions and promote healing and recovery.
 Although subacromial decompression may be beneficial in the management of partial and full-thickness tear repair, it does not repair the tear itself and arthroscopic decompression has more recently been combined with "mini-open" repair of the rotator cuff, allowing for the repair of the cuff without disruption of the deltoid origin.
 The results of decompression alone tend to degrade with time, but the combination of repair and decompression appears to be more enduring.
 Subacromial decompression may not improve pain, function, or quality of life.